 After 40 years, Benjamin Tindall still runs his Edinburgh practice today.
 Renowned for repairs and alterations to historic buildings, the firm offers a full range of services, from landscaping to the design of light fittings, furniture and ironmongery.
-Notable projects include the restoration of a significant Arts-and-Crafts house in the Channel Islands and continuing work to Bonnington House at the Jupiter Artland sculpture park, Edinburgh, and the historic almshouses of Cowane’s Hospital, Stirling.
+Notable projects include the restoration of a significant Arts-and-Crafts house in the Channel Islands, Bonnington House at the Jupiter Artland sculpture park, Edinburgh, and the historic almshouses of Cowane’s Hospital, Stirling.

 0131–220 3366; www.benjamintindallarchitects.co.uk

 Craig Hamilton Architects

-A clear focus on Classical architecture has earned this Radnorshire-based practice a huge following.
+A clear focus on Classical architecture has earned this Radnorshire-based practice a substantial following.
 The company specialises in the design of new country houses, including for The Prince of Wales in Carmarthenshire, as well as sacred and monumental architecture.

 01982 553312; www.craighamiltonarchitects.com

 Donald Insall Associates

-This leading architectural practice, now more than 60 years old and with eight UK offices, specialises in the care, repair and adaptation of historic buildings and the design of new ones, including private houses, on sensitive sites.
-Recent projects include the restoration of an Elizabethan house in Wiltshire, conservation at one of the grandest Georgian country houses in Britain, Wentworth Woodhouse, South Yorkshire; and repair and restoration at Rivington Terraced Gardens on the edge of the West Pennine Moors.
+This leading architectural practice, now more than 60 years old and with nine UK offices, specialises in the care, repair and adaptation of historic buildings and the design of new ones, including private houses, on sensitive sites.
+Recent projects include the restoration of the Grade II-listed pier in Colwyn Bay; conservation at one of the grandest Georgian country houses in Britain, Wentworth Woodhouse, South Yorkshire; and repair and restoration at Rivington Terraced Gardens on the edge of the West Pennine Moors.

 020–7245 9888; www.donaldinsallassociates.co.uk

 Francis Johnson and Partners

 This Yorkshire practice works across the UK, specialising in substantial country houses in the Classical tradition and the conservation of historic buildings, including a new house on an estate in North Yorkshire and the renovation of a late-17th-century house in Suffolk.
 Established in 1937 by the late, great architect Francis Johnson, the practice is now run by Malcolm Stather and Digby Harris.

 01262 674043; www.francisjohnson-architects.co.uk